DataDog/documentation/content/en/real_user_monitoring/explorer/visualize.md

 {{< img src="real_user_monitoring/explorer/visualize/rum_explorer_lists.mp4" alt="Lists in the RUM Explorer" video="true" style="width:70%;" >}}

 The information you search for is displayed in columns.
-You can manage these table columns with:
+You can manage the following:

-- The table with available interactions in the first row.
+- The table with available interactions on the first row.
 You can sort, rearrange, and remove columns.
 - The facet panel on the left or the RUM [event side panel][2] on the right.
 You can add a column for a field.

-By default, RUM events in the list visualization are organized by timestamp with the most recent events listed first.
+By default, RUM events in the list visualization are organized by timestamp, with the most recent events listed first.
 You can sort events in any way you want, such as with facets.
 Surface RUM events with the lowest or highest value for a measure first, then sort your events lexicographically for the unique value of a facet.
 This orders a column according to the facet.

 While you can add attributes and tags in columns, Datadog recommends sorting the table if you have [declared a facet][3] first.
 You can add non-faceted attributes in the columns but it may not sort correctly.